mortalisk/gjCraft/gjcraft.rst

 Game Jame Craftsmanship
 =======================

+.. class:: center

   A programmers experience

+  Morten Bendiksen

 .. note::
-  In this presentation, I will talk about what a Game Jam is and how I see it relating to software craftsmanship.
+  In this presentation,
+  what a Game Jam is
+  how I see it relating to software craftsmanship.
   This is my perspective after participating in programmer heavy groups.

 -----